-- Support the AfCFTA Secretariat with an adequate support package to enhance AfCFTA implementation.
-The AfDB having so far mobilized 1 billion dollars in financing women, UNECA and the AU remain critical partners in this regard. - Ensuring credit financing and capital guarantees for women will ensure high standards of production and high value chains.
-Partners like AfreximBank (through a digital platform called MANSA) and AfDB are critical partners in this regard. - Leverage the role of the private sector through the African Women Development Fund and African Women Entrepreneurship Programme to help scale up the capacity of small businesses and ensure women's access to land, equipment, and markets. - Work with Member States to implement reforms aimed much-needed at increasing access to finance as well as gender-sensitive and gendertransformative education/training opportunities particularly in sectors that are likely to benefit the most from the agreement (industrialisation and services).
-In this regard, engagement of governors of central banks through AFAWA will be crucial
+- Ensuring credit financing and capital guarantees for women will ensure high standards of production and high value chains.
+Partners like AfreximBank (through a digital platform called MANSA) and AfDB are critical partners in this regard. - Joint efforts to invest in developing digital infrastructure that accommodate the needs of women will be important.
+Leveraging youth know-how in ICT in digitalisation of trade through e-commerce could help remove barriers to capital, ensuring skills development in ICT and digital economy, and enhance access to finance, especially for informal women traders who lack access to formal finance, thus bridging the gap between them and men (for example, the huge salary gap) - Work with Member States to implement much-needed reforms aimed at increasing access to finance as well as gender-sensitive and gendertransformative education/training opportunities particularly in sectors that are likely to benefit the most from the agreement (industrialisation and services).
+In this regard, engagement of governors of central banks through AFAWA will be crucial. - Leverage the role of the private sector through the African Women Development Fund and African Women Entrepreneurship Programme